H: Hoffman - Houseman

 Len Hornby (Big Bill Schultz)

-Barrow rugby player Len Hornby moved to Salford where he based a flourishing wrestling career and worked on Salford Docks.
-His wrestling career began in 1950s with early matches against Tony Baer, Bob McDonald and Jack Atherton.
+A gentle giant to his friends the Barrow rugby player Len Hornby moved to Salford where he based a flourishing wrestling career and worked on Salford Docks.
+His wrestling career began in 1950 with early matches against Tony Baer, Bob McDonald and Jack Atherton.
 In the mid 1950s he joined the merchant navy sailing the north and south Atlantic, but his interest in wrestling continued.
 Len continued wrestling for the independent promoters as his navy duties permitted, mainly in northern England against opponents that included Man Mountain Bill Benny, Harry Bennette and Hans Streiger.
-On occasions Len used the name Big Bill Schultz.
+In the late 1950s, now weighing over twenty stones Len assumed the identity of the villainous American Big Bill Schultz.
 Len retired from wrestling in 1961.
 He remained living in Salford until his death in 1999.